equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 There are two ways to pass the `document` object around.

-One is way is to pass the object as a function argument:
+One is way is to pass the object as a method argument:

 ```ruby